 - Ali the squash over careful and use a fork to scrap so you get beautiful strands of spaghetti squash.
 Be careful it is very hot!

 - Heat a pan over medium heat.
 When the pan is hot, add in your minced turkey and onions.
-Keep stirring to break up the turkey.

 - When your turkey has just turned brown, add in your chicken broth, soy sauce, honey, tomato paste.